-AMERICAN ARISTOTYPE COMPANY AN ORNATE RED BRICK BUILDING HERE WAS THE OFFICE OF THE AMERICAN ARISTOTYPE COMPANY, FOUNDED IN 1889.
+AMERICAN ARISTOTYPE COMPANY

+AN ORNATE RED BRICK BUILDING HERE WAS THE OFFICE OF THE AMERICAN ARISTOTYPE COMPANY, FOUNDED IN 1889.
 ITS FACTORIES MANUFACTURED A FINE EARLY COLLODIAN PAPER WHICH HELPED REVOLUTIONIZE THE PHOTOGRAPHIC INDUSTRY.
 THE OPERATION WAS LATER ACQUIRED BY EASTMAN KODAK COMPANY.

-When the American Aristotype Company was formed in 1889 by Porter Sheldon and Charles S. Abbott, an albuminous photographic paper was imported from abroad.
-This paper had to be sensitized by the photographer and depended on weather conditions for its success.
+weather conditions for its success.
 Carl Christensen, a Danish Chemist, had a formula for making a collodion paper.
 This paper enabled the photographer to print directly on the paper without preparing it beforehand.
 Sheldon and Abbott invested in a company to produce this new photographic paper.
 One of the first of its kind, it was considered the best in the world.
 The business increased rapidly, occupying four buildings between Prather and McKinley Avenues.